seung-lab/euclidean-distance-transform-3d/python/README.md

 ### Python Usage

 Consult `help(edt)` after importing.
-The edt module contains: `edt`, `edtsq` which compute the euclidean and squared euclidean distance respectively and select dimension based on the shape of the numpy object fed to them.
+The edt module contains: `edt` and `edtsq` which compute the euclidean and squared euclidean distance respectively.
+Both functions select dimension based on the shape of the numpy array fed to them.
 1D, 2D, and 3D volumes are supported.
 1D processing is extremely fast.

-If for some reason you'd like to use the specific 'D' function you want, `edt1d`, `edt1dsq`, `edt2d`, `edt2dsq`, `edt3d`, and `edt3dsq` are included.
+If for some reason you'd like to use a specific 'D' function, `edt1d`, `edt1dsq`, `edt2d`, `edt2dsq`, `edt3d`, and `edt3dsq` are available.

 ```python
 import edt